pedro-morgado/nettailor/README.md

 1. ``wide_nettailor.py`` and ``wide_resnet.py``: Model definition for the student and teacher networks, respectively, based on wide resnet backbone.
 1. ``main_student_decathlon.py`` and ``main_teacher_decathlon.py``: Training and evaluation code for the student and teacher networks, respectively.

 **Usage:**  Refer to the ``deploy_decathlon.ipynb`` notebook for a usage example.
-This notebook also showcases some predictions obtained with models trained with NetTailor on all nine datasets.
+This notebook also showcases some predictions obtained with models trained with NetTailor on all nine datasets from the visual decathlon challenge.

-If you encounter any issue when using our code or model, please let me know.
+If you encounter any issue when using our code or models, please let me know.